soyo123/Reconstruct-Images/README.md

 - **ImageReconstructed.zip**

-  This file which is the images which reconstructed from the input of cifar-10 data set.
+  This file which is the images what are reconstructed from the input of cifar-10 data set.

 ##### Results